AzureAD/microsoft-authentication-library-for-js/lib/msal-common/apiReview/msal-common.api.md

     // (undocumented)
     get authorityType(): AuthorityType;
     get authorizationEndpoint(): string;
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-    static buildRegionalAuthorityString(host: string, region: string, queryString?: string): string;
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen static buildRegionalAuthorityString(host: string, region: string, queryString?: string): string;
     // Warning: (ae-forgotten-export) The symbol "ICacheManager" needs to be exported by the entry point index.d.ts
     //
     // (undocumented)
     protected cacheManager: ICacheManager;
     get canonicalAuthority(): string;
-    set canonicalAuthority(url: string);
+    // Warning: (ae-setter-with-docs) The doc comment for the property "canonicalAuthority" must appear on the getter, not the setter. set canonicalAuthority(url: string);
     get canonicalAuthorityUrlComponents(): IUri;
     // (undocumented)
     protected correlationId: string;
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
     // Warning: (ae-forgotten-export) The symbol "CloudDiscoveryMetadata" needs to be exported by the entry point index.d.ts static createCloudDiscoveryMetadataFromHost(host: string): CloudDiscoveryMetadata;
     protected get defaultOpenIdConfigurationEndpoint(): string;